The Gopakumar-Vafa formula for symplectic manifolds: Extensions of the GV structure theorem

 Lemma~\ref{Lemma1.1} remains true for these index~0 constrained moduli spaces in the following form.
 Let $\D$ be the (countable) set consisting of the indexing data $(A, g, \ga)$ appearing in \eqref{D.pGW}.
-Choose a pseudo-cycle representative $B_\ga$ of the Poincar\'{e} dual of each $\ga\in H^*(X,\Z)$.
+For each $\gamma=(\gamma_1,\dots, \gamma_k)$, choose a set of pseudo-cycle representatives $\beta_1, \dots, \beta_k$ that are in general position.
 Standard transversality results show that, for each element of $\D$, each open stratum of the constrained universal moduli space \bear \oM_{A,g,B}(X)_{simple} \to \J \eear is a manifold.
 The Sard-Smale Theorem gives a Baire set of regular points in $\J$ for the map \eqref{D.pi.cut} for each $\D$; after intersecting over the elements of $\D$ we can assume these are regular for all $\D$.
-Lemma~\ref{LemmaA.1}(a)(b), together with Sard-Smale, give two similar Baire sets.
-Another intersection produces a single Baire set $\J^*$ of $\J$ such that for each $J\in\J^*$ all index~0 moduli spaces \eqref{M.cut} satisfy: \begin{enumerate}[(a)] \item All simple $J$-holomorphic maps are regular, and are embeddings with pairwise disjoint images that are {\em $B$-regular}, meaning that $f(x_i)$ is a regular point of $B_i$ and $T_{f(x_i)} B_i \cap f_*(T_{x_i} C) =0$ for each $i$.

-\item The projection \eqref{D.pi.cut} is a local diffeomorphism around each map that is regular, $B$-regular, and an embedding. \end{enumerate} Moreover, for each $J\in \J^*$, there are no simple $J$-holomorphic maps in the spaces \eqref{M.cut} with $\iota<0$.
+Parts (a) and (b) of Lemma~\ref{LemmaA.1}, together with the Sard-Smale Theorem, give two similar Baire sets.
+Another intersection produces a single Baire set $\J^*$ of $\J$ such that for each $J\in\J^*$ all index~0 moduli spaces \eqref{M.cut} satisfy: \begin{enumerate}[(a)] \item All simple $J$-holomorphic maps are regular, and are embeddings with pairwise disjoint images that are {\em $B$-regular}, meaning that for each $i=1, \dots, k$, $f(x_i)$ is a regular value of $\beta_i$ and $(\beta_i)_*(T_{b_i}B_i) \cap f_*(T_{x_i} C) =0$ for each $b_i\in B_i$ with $\beta_i(b_i)=f(x_i)$. \item The projection \eqref{D.pi.cut} is a local diffeomorphism around each map that is regular, $B$-regular, and an embedding. \end{enumerate} Moreover, for each $J\in \J^*$, there are no simple $J$-holomorphic maps in the spaces \eqref{M.cut} with $\iota<0$.
+The universal moduli space constrained by $B$ is \bear \oM_B(X)=\ma\bigsqcup_{A, g} \ \oM_{A, g, B}(X), \eear where the disjoint union is only over those $(A, g)$ for which $\iota$ in \eqref{dim.M.cut} is zero.